AbsurdlySuspicious/wayland-protocols-table/README.md

 <img src="repo-imgs/s-filtering-incl.png" width="45%" align="left">
 <br clear="all"><br>

-Filter the table by clicking a compositor’s name in the header:
+To filter the table, click on a compositor’s name in the header:

 - First click shows only supported protocols
 - Second click shows only unsupported protocols
 - Third click clears the filter

-Support percentages in the header are also updated according to active filter
+Support percentages in the header are also updated according to active the filter

 ### Hover helpers

 <img src="repo-imgs/s-hover1.png" width="45%" align="left">
 <img src="repo-imgs/s-hover2.png" width="45%" align="left">
 <br clear="all"><br>
 Hover highlights help with visual navigation within the table.
-Colored dots beneath compositor names reflect the support status of the currently highlighted protocol row
+Colored dots beneath compositor names indicate the support status of the currently highlighted protocol row

 ## Building